gorkhadev/gorkha.dev/syllabus/ruby/section-one/getting-started.md

 This is a self-contained Windows-based installer that includes the Ruby language, an execution environment, important documentation, and more.

-Just download the _RubyInstaller_ binary and run it to install like a normal windows software.
+Just download the _RubyInstaller_ binary and run it to install like normal on Windows software.

 {% include util/section-divider.html %}